 Want to get a big tax refund come tax filing season?
 You can minimize your tax liability, and potentially snag a larger refund, by taking advantage of every possible tax break.
-Here are a few things to keep in mind as you look to get the biggest refund possible.
+In this article we’ll discuss a few strategies to keep in mind as you look to get the biggest refund possible.
 Keep in mind, though, that if you want to go beyond this year’s tax refund and minimize taxes on your long-term financial plan, your best bet is to find a financial advisor.
 Here’s are four ways to get a bigger tax refund.